LYNCH·LLP

 How to read these numbers.

-This pooled record aggregates data from three separate art units within TC 2100.
-The overall allowance rate of 76% describes past decisions on 381 closed applications and is not a prediction of any specific application's outcome.
-Cross-art-unit records combine different subject areas and examiner focus areas.
-Individual art-unit rates may differ from the pooled figure.
-Historical aggregates describe past performance only.
+This pooled record aggregates applications across multiple art units within TC 2100.
+The overall allowance rate of 76% describes the examiner's historical record across all decided applications in these units combined.
+This aggregate figure is a historical summary and is not a prediction of any specific application's outcome.
+Individual art-unit records, where available separately, may differ from this pooled rate.

 These are aggregate statistics from this examiner's past public record — not predictions about any specific application.
 The per-art-unit figures below show how the record varies across art units.
 Our approach to patent prosecution →